 Click here to download the Ice Bucket Challenge pledge form

 WALK for ALS

-There are three more WALKs for ALS happening in Alberta this year!
+There is ONE more WALK for ALS happening in Alberta this year!

 Lethbridge (Sept.
 13, 2015)